jmrplens/PyOctaveBand/README.md

 normalizedFreq(fraction)
 ```

+### The filter
+The filter used to design the octave filter bank is a Butterworth with SOS coefficients.
+You can find more information about the filter here: [scipy.signal.butter](https://docs.scipy.org/doc/scipy/reference/generated/scipy.signal.butter.html).

 ### Frequency values
 The values of the center frequencies and the upper and lower edges are obtained with the calculation defined in the ANSI s1.11-2004 and IEC 61260-1-2014 standards.